FluxNote

 Finance still wins by 3x.

-The reality: If you can achieve the same view volume in any niche, higher-RPM niches always win.
+If you can achieve the same view volume in any niche, higher-RPM niches always win.
 The question is: can you realistically generate the same view volume in a low-viral-coefficient niche like finance vs entertainment?

 Viralability Factor: How Many Views Your Best Shorts Will Get